-In general, focus your responses on your career.
+Focus your responses on career-relevant experiences.
 If an interviewer says, "Tell me about yourself," you can include a sentence about your hometown and hobbies, but stick mainly to your professional narrative.

 Choose your words carefully.
 Even when asked about negative former jobs or unpalatable supervisors, refrain from complaining.
 You may acknowledge challenges if necessary, but frame your answers in terms of what you learned.

 In addition to preparing questions about the organization, feel free ask follow-up questions throughout the interview.
 Curiosity can indicate your genuine interest in the position.
 At your first interview, it is not a good idea to ask about salary or benefits, but you can ask about the hiring process timeline.